Scallops Seared in Chorizo Oil and Served with Creamy Chili-Spiked Roasted Corn

 - 2 tbsp extra virgin olive oil, divided

-- 12 oz chorizo sausage, ground or links, sliced thin
+- 12 oz aged chorizo sausage links, sliced thin (*See note below)

 - 1/2 cup scallions, white and light green parts only, sliced thin